colingm/slack-social-network/README.md

 ## CSS Modules

-This boilerplate is configured to use [css-modules](https://github.com/css-modules/css-modules) out of the box.
+This app is configured to use [css-modules](https://github.com/css-modules/css-modules) out of the box.

 All `.css` file extensions will use css-modules unless it has `.global.css`.